 Hydration and nutritional support are necessary for patients who plan to undergo a safe withdrawal.
 Dysregulation in electrolytes can lead to severe preventable complications, including cardiac arrhythmia.
 Electrolytes replacement with close medical monitoring is an integral part of a responsible medical detox.

 Various detoxification paths and dosage regimens should be made available.
 The most common protocol is symptom-triggered and managed around-the-clock.
-Although primary care doctors and emergency rooms rarely admit patients with a withdrawal syndrome diagnosis, medical detox providers like the Waismann Method® team believe this type of treatment should be the standard of care.
+Primary care doctors and emergency rooms rarely admit patients with a withdrawal syndrome diagnosis.
+However, medical detox providers like the Waismann Method® team believe this type of treatment should be the standard of care.

 Rapid detoxification, also known as anesthesia-assisted detox, is a procedure performed in a hospital for treating people suffering from opioid use disorder.
 While the patient is sedated for a short period of time, a doctor uses medications to accelerate the acute withdrawal and remove the opioids from the receptor sites.

 Because the patient is sedated during the most challenging phase of withdrawal and supported by medical professionals, he or she experiences less discomfort and a much higher chance of completing detox.
 For safer and better results, the procedure should only be performed by an experienced board-certified anesthesiologist in a full-service hospital.

 The best providers of medical detox and rapid detox tailor each protocol for the patient’s specific medical and dependence needs.
 This customization, combined with a high standard of care and available medical resources, makes rapid detox treatment a highly effective and safe option.
 Although the rapid detox procedure takes as little as 90 minutes, the full treatment commitment from the initial medical assessment to inpatient recovery care is five to 10 days.

 Additional Benefits of Medical and Rapid Detox

 One of the main benefits of medical detox and rapid detox is that they successfully get a patient through the withdrawal of opioids or alcohol.
 Completing detox gives the patient an increased chance of being successful in subsequent therapy.
 Trying to go through psychotherapy while still burdened by physical dependence and cravings for a substance is typically ineffective.